 Amazon Unveils New Mobile SDK and Services

-Amazon Web Services Inc.'s full-court press to attract mobile developers continued at the company's conference today in New York with the introduction of three new products, including an improved AWS Mobile SDK.
+The Amazon Web Services Inc. (AWS) full-court press to attract mobile developers continued at the company's conference today in New York with the introduction of three new products, including an improved AWS Mobile SDK.

 At the Amazon Web Services 2014 Summit, company exec Marco Argenti introduced the new mobile development kit and associated services for user authentication, data synchronization and analytics to track user behavior.